The Undertaker: Rebirthed Deadman (1994–1996)

-At WrestleMania XI, The Undertaker made short work of Bundy in a singles match.
-This edition of WrestleMania included the first mention of The Undertaker's historic WrestleMania-winning Streak, acknowledged on commentary by Vince McMahon as Undertaker made his entrance: "The Undertaker, on his way to the ring—a man who's never lost at WrestleMania."
-During The Undertaker's WrestleMania encounter, DiBiase issued him with yet another antagonist in "The Supreme Fighting Machine" Kama, who had stolen the briefly recaptured urn from Bearer during the match.
-Kama followed this up with a series of malicious acts, including destroying the stolen urn and recycling it into bling.
-While sporting the flashy bling around his neck, he repeatedly cost The Undertaker matches and attacked diehard Undertaker fans, dubbed "Creatures of the Night".
-In August, Undertaker settled the score with Kama, defeating him in a casket match at SummerSlam.
-Several weeks later, Undertaker suffered a serious orbital bone injury when King Mabel unintentionally struck him in the eye with his fist during a house show, forcing The Undertaker into a period of absence for surgery.
-Due to the incident happening at a house show, Vince McMahon had it presented to the audience as though it had occurred from Mabel and Yokozuna's exchange of leg drops and splashes on The Undertaker on the Monday Night Raw that had aired 2 days prior.
-The Undertaker returned a couple of months later at Survivor Series, in which he single-handedly eliminated an entire team of wrestlers led by King Mabel, The Undertaker leading his own team to victory.
-It was at that Survivor Series return in which he began wearing a Phantom of the Opera-like, gray upper-face mask to safeguard his orbital injury while it healed.
-The following month in December, The Undertaker defeated Mabel in a casket match at In Your House, retrieving the urn, which had been traded between several of The Undertaker's antagonists over the course of the year.
+At WrestleMania XI, the Undertaker made short work of Bundy in a singles match.
+This edition of WrestleMania included the first mention of the Undertaker's historic WrestleMania-winning Streak, acknowledged on commentary by Vince McMahon as Undertaker made his entrance: "the Undertaker, on his way to the ring—a man who's never lost at WrestleMania."
+At Survivor Series when the Undertaker returned, he began wearing a Phantom of the Opera-like, gray upper-face mask to safeguard his orbital injury while it healed.
+The following month in December, the Undertaker defeated Mabel in a casket match at In Your House, retrieving the urn, which had been traded between several of the Undertaker's antagonists over the course of the year.

-In the main event of the Royal Rumble in January 1996, The Undertaker was unmasked of his Phantom of the Opera-like facial covering in a WWF Championship match against Bret Hart.
-The Undertaker was eventually able to hit the Tombstone Piledriver on Hart, but Diesel interfered, costing The Undertaker the championship.
+In the main event of the Royal Rumble in January 1996, the Undertaker was unmasked of his Phantom of the Opera-like facial covering in a WWF Championship match against Bret Hart.
+The Undertaker was eventually able to hit the Tombstone Piledriver on Hart, but Diesel interfered, costing the Undertaker the championship.
 A rematch for the title on the February 5 episode of Raw saw similar interference.
-At that month's In Your House: Rage in the Cage, while Diesel was facing Hart in a steel cage match for the WWF Championship, The Undertaker delivered a surprise attack, emerging from a hole he had ripped through the ring canvas and dragging Diesel with him down under amid a cloud of smoke, allowing Hart the victory.
-After several weeks of more retaliatory one-upmanship between Diesel and The Undertaker, their feud culminated in a singles match at WrestleMania XII, where Undertaker was victorious.
+At that month's In Your House: Rage in the Cage, while Diesel was facing Hart in a steel cage match for the WWF Championship, the Undertaker delivered a surprise attack, emerging from a hole he had ripped through the ring canvas and dragging Diesel with him down under amid a cloud of smoke, allowing Hart the victory.
+After several weeks of more retaliatory one-upmanship between Diesel and the Undertaker, their feud culminated in a singles match at WrestleMania XII, where Undertaker was victorious.